Transforma logo

 Drawbacks

-It talks about the challenges faced by display devices including feature redundancy, and security and privacy concerns (as hackers can infiltrate home Wi-Fi setups by accessing other devices on the network).
+It talks about the challenges faced by display devices, including feature redundancy, availability of other streaming devices or smart set-top boxes (such as Roku, Amazon Fire, Apple TV, and Chromecast), and security and privacy concerns (as hackers can infiltrate home Wi-Fi setups by accessing other devices on the network).

 Large-screen TVs act as a replacement for projectors